utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 Select each request to see the query parameters, path variables, headers and their data formats, and the body of the request/response.

-> Live Collections cannot currently be edited and will get fully automatically updated every 10 minutes.
+> Live Collections can't currently be edited and will get fully automatically updated every 10 minutes.

 Just like with the ordinary collections in Postman, a live collection enabled through the LCA has these elements: